chandramouli008/LCD/README.md

 # LCD
 LCD driver
-This repository is giving supoort to access the Alphanumeric LCD with LPC21xx series.
+This repository is giving support to access the Alphanumeric LCD with LPC21xx series.